This tasty Roasted Broccoli Chickpea Arugula Salad is tossed with a healthy homemade lemon dressing and ready to rock your salad game!

 - While still hot from the oven, add the chickpeas to a bowl with your spices then mix with a spatula or spoon.
 Hand mixing works too but if you stick your hands in this shawarmatastic seasoning your fingers will most definitely turn yellow from the turmeric.
 I'm a rebel and end up with yellow fingers every. single. time.
 Oops!

-- Give your jar-o-dressing another shake.
-Toss arugula in the dressing to mix (as much or as little as you'd like!) and top with your broccoli and chickpeas.
+- Once your veg are ready, give the mason jar another shake, toss arugula in the dressing to mix (as much or as little as you'd like!) and top with your broccoli and chickpeas.
 Dig in right away!

 Recipe yields 2 meal-sized salads or 4 sides.